Pranyub/mitre-ectf-2023/documentation/design_doc.md

 struct Challenge{
     uint8_t magic; //packet type
     uint16_t nonce; //nonce
-    char[16] challenge; //A specific randomly generated 16-byte pin used for the challenge. uint8_t[64] signature; //optional signature
+    uint8_t[16] challenge; //A specific randomly generated 16-byte pin used for the challenge. uint8_t[16] hash; // The challenge hashed by a custom hashing algorithm - prevents forging challenge messages uint8_t[64] signature; //Signature, this can be hashed in fob to further verify the original sender uint8_t[25] padding; //random bit padding to reach 128 bytes - provides minimal obfuscation }
-    uint8_t[15] padding; //padding to reach 256 bytes (pls check my math i am very dead rn) }
 ```

-The challenge will be a randomly generated one time string that will be encrypted in RSA.
+The challenge will be a randomly generated one time string that will be encrypted in __ECDSA__.
 Upon recieving a solution, the original challenge is verified.
-[Insert challenge mechanic here once we figure out details]
+There are two types of challenge solutions, happening when a paired fob sends a challenge during pairing and when car sends a challenge to a paired fob during an unlock request.

+We expect our challenge mechanic will have the most attacks targeted towards it, as it is integral to the functionality of our fob devices.

 ---